awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `100,150`
 Default value on Linux: `40,60`
 Default value on Windows: `40,60`
-Comma\-separated integer values for steady state and burst throttle limits for the task metadata endpoint\.
+Comma\-separated integer values for steady state and burst throttle limits for the combined total traffic to the task metadata endpoint and the agent API endpoint\.

 `ECS_SHARED_VOLUME_MATCH_FULL_CONFIG`
 Example values: `true` \| `false`